atlassian/react-beautiful-dnd/README.md

 - [Viewing on a desktop](https://react-beautiful-dnd.netlify.com)
 - [Viewing on a mobile or tablet](https://react-beautiful-dnd.netlify.com/iframe.html)

-> We provide different links as currently [storybook](https://github.com/storybooks/storybook) does not have a good menu experience for mobile [more information](https://github.com/storybooks/storybook/issues/124)
+> We provide a different link for mobile as currently [storybook](https://github.com/storybooks/storybook) does not have a good menu mobile experience [more information](https://github.com/storybooks/storybook/issues/124)

 ## Core characteristics:

 - Beautiful, natural movement of items
 - Clean and powerful api which is simple to get started with
+- Plays extremely well with standard browser interactions
 - Unopinionated styling
 - No creation of additional wrapper dom nodes - flexbox and focus management friendly!
-- Plays well with existing interactive nodes such as anchors
-- State driven dragging - which allows for dragging from many input types

 ## Not for everyone

 There are a lot of libraries out there that allow for drag and drop interactions within React.
 Most notable of these is the amazing [`react-dnd`](https://github.com/react-dnd/react-dnd).
 It does an incredible job at providing a great set of drag and drop primitives which work especially well with the [wildly inconsistent](https://www.quirksmode.org/blog/archives/2009/09/the_html5_drag.html) html5 drag and drop feature. **`react-beautiful-dnd` is a higher level abstraction specifically built for vertical and horizontal lists**.
 Within that subset of functionality `react-beautiful-dnd` offers a powerful, natural and beautiful drag and drop experience.
 However, it does not provide the breadth of functionality offered by react-dnd.
 So this library might not be for you depending on what your use case is.

-## Still young

-This library is still fairly new and so there is a relatively small feature set.
-Be patient - things will be moving rather quickly.

 ### Currently supported feature set

 - Vertical lists ↕
 - Horizontal lists ↔
 - Movement between lists (▤ ↔ ▤)
-- **Mouse 🐭, keyboard 🎹 and mobile 📱 support**
+- Mouse 🐭, keyboard 🎹 and touch 👉📱 (mobile, tablet and so on) support
 - Conditional [dragging](https://github.com/atlassian/react-beautiful-dnd#props-1) and [dropping](https://github.com/atlassian/react-beautiful-dnd#conditionally-dropping)
 - Multiple independent lists on the one page
 - Independent nested lists - a list can be a child of another list, but you cannot drag items from the parent list into a child list